 You may apply for this term insurance, 20 years at a time, until age 65, which means that coverage in a final 20-Year Period may continue until as late as age 85.

 - Extended Period.
 If you do not qualify for a new 20-Year Period, your coverage automatically moves to the Extended Period, regardless of your health.
 You are guaranteed the right to continue this term insurance until age 75.(See During the Extended Period – Term Insurance under the “What are the premiums” question for further details.)

 - Lifetime Option.
 When your term insurance concludes at age 75 or later, regardless of your health, you may convert your coverage to permanent insurance.

-3The foundation of this Life for Life plan is 20-year term insurance.
+3The foundation of this Life for Life plan is 10-year term insurance.
 A plan with 20-year term is also available.
-Call for more information or visit AlumL4L.com.
+Call for more information.

 How much insurance is offered?

 - Maximum: $2 million (in $1,000 increments)(For lower or higher amounts, call about other plans)

 - Minor children: $10,000 per child

 Only you can decide how much to buy.
 However, a free, confidential online calculator is designed to help you determine how much you actually need.

 ABI’s set this plan apart and are reason alone to apply.
 Chances are you will not find ABIs in other group or individual policies.